appirio-digital/ezbake/README.md

 #### Description

-This command is to be used within a project that has been ezbake-ified using `ezbake init`.
+This command is to be used within a project that has been created using `ezbake prepare`.
 This is the command which will cook a recipe for the user.
+Authors should specify the available Recipes in their project's README.md.

+Optionally, you may look in the project's `.ezbake/recipes` folder to see what is available.

 Authors: See our [conventions](https://github.com/appirio-digital/ezbake/blob/master/CONVENTIONS.md) for more details.